dx-hub-ui/budgy-app/docs/supabase-mvp-sprint-plan.md

 # Supabase MVP Delivery Plan

 ContaCerta will ship a Supabase-backed MVP in three focused sprints.
-Each sprint is one week long and produces a shippable increment aligned with Auth, Categorias, Despesas, Exportar CSV, and Orçamento requirements.
+Each sprint is one week long and produces a shippable increment aligned with Auth, Categorias, Transações, Exportar CSV, and Orçamento requirements.

 ## Sprint 1 – Supabase foundation & Auth
 **Objectives**